Fundament-Software/scopes/doc/cpp_users.rst

         ...
         argumentN

-The value and type of the head controls whether the expression is dispatched to:
+The value and type of the head controls whether the expression is dispatched to

 * A syntax macro (called a `sugar`), called at expansion time, which has complete control over which, when and how remaining arguments will be expanded